 It’s time to change all that!
 It’s time to let go of perfection and destination happiness and celebrate our progress along the way.
 We do that by writing 3 – 5 accomplishments every day.
 No matter how challenging or lazy your day was, you did something and it’s important to be mindful of that.
 Why?
 Because this is the most powerful way to create momentum, keep you moving toward your goals, and feeling amazing about it!

 This one really belongs in your bedtime routine (though I like to review them in the morning and throughout the day as well).
 You can do this exactly the same way you do your gratitude practice.
 As a matter of fact you can even keep them in the exact same place!

 I know… this is a HUGE list and a LONG blog post.
 Possibly my longest ever!
 You might be all fired up and want to take on all of these tomorrow or you may be feeling a little overwhelmed.
 Either way, my advice is exactly the same.
-Remember that it takes about a month to create a habit and there are 12 items on this list.
-That means you can take on one per month and within a year you’ll have established all 12 life-altering daily habits and be well on your way to accomplishing your goals.
-I’ve even created a free resource to help you get started!
+Remember that it takes time to form a habit and take it slow.
+For extra support be sure to check out our incredibly flexible habit tracking and routine building app, The Routinely App.

 Which habit will you be taking on first?